-Here are some tips to ensure your home is safe on one of the spookiest nights of the year.
+Here’s some tips to make sure your home is safe on Halloween.

 Light Up More than Your Jack O’ Lanterns